-Audit of Boerner Botanical Gardens May 2015 Summary of Recommendations & Action Items Department of Parks, Recreation & Culture

-A Audit Number & Recommendation How Recommendation will be implemented Responsible Timeline Alternate solutions 12 12.
-Complete and adopt formal collection and BBG needs to update its plant record BBG 3-6 months NA sustainability policies that provide the system before it can complete its Manager for draft principles and guidelines to be followed for plant collection policy.
-Recordkeeping policy accessioning, displaying and deaccessioning system is being requested through its plant collection.
-Review the plant IMSD 2016 Budget Request.
-BBG will collection policy annually with the plant work on draft for potential collection committee and educational implementation.
-7 partners.
-7: 13.
-Include in the collection policy necessary Concur.
-Recordkeeping system is BBG 3-6 months NA recordkeeping detail concerning both the being requested through IMSD 2016 Manager for draft herbaceous and woody collection, to include Budget Request.
-Woody collection policy & 9- assigning accession numbers for both discussion will be considered in the to ppo collections, and all minimal data fields to be update to the BBG Master Plan.
-Jor BBG included and updated as needed.
-Plan 73 completion 17 14.
+Audit of Boerner Botanical Gardens May 2015 Summary of Recommendations & Action Items Department of Parks, Recreation & Culture Su Audit Number & Recommendation How Recommendation will be implemented Responsible Timeline Alternate solutions 12.
+Complete and adopt formal collection and sustainability policies that provide the BBG needs to update its plant record system before it can complete its BBG Manager 3-6 months for draft NA principles and guidelines to be followed for accessioning, displaying and deaccessioning plant collection policy.
+Recordkeeping system is being requested through policy collection policy annually with the plant work on draft for potential collection committee and educational partners. implementation.
+13. Include in the collection policy necessary Concur.
+Recordkeeping system is BBG 3-6 months NA recordkeeping detail concerning both the being requested through IMSD 2016 Manager for draft herbaceous and woody collection, to include assigning accession numbers for both discussion will be considered in the 12 months collections, and all minimal data fields to be update to the BBG Master Plan. for BBG included and updated as needed.
+Master Plan completion 73 14.
 Implement policies and procedures Concur.
-BBG needs to update its plant BBG 3-6 months NA documenting what specific collection record system before it can complete Manager information is to be entered and updated in its plant collection policy. its collection databases to provide consistency Recordkeeping system is being for the entire collection.
-Also, discontinue the requested through IMSD 2016 Budget practice of multiple, disconnected databases, Request. instead limit data entry to one comprehensive database to provide consistency in the data fields recorded.
-1 15.
-Solicit input regarding the collection, such as Concur.
-This recommendation will be BBG 3-6 months NA what to include, remove, or improve incorporated into the provisions of a Manager periodically from its educational partners. new MOU.
-H 16.
+BBG needs to update its plant record system before it can complete BBG Manager 3-6 months NA documenting what specific collection information is to be entered and updated in its plant collection policy. ividinder its collection databases to provide consistency for the entire collection.
+Also, discontinue the Recordkeeping system is being requested through IMSD 2016 Budget practice of multiple, disconnected databases, instead limit data entry to one comprehensive Request. database to provide consistency in the data fields recorded.
+15. Solicit input regarding the collection, such as Concur.
+This recommendation will be BBG 3-6 months NA what to include, remove, or improve periodically from its educational partners. new MOU.
+Manager 16.
 Include in its updates to the BBG Master Plan Concur.
-BBG 9-12 NA and collection policies a discussion of how the Manager months Arboretum's woody collection inventory needs are to be addressed.
+BBG 9-12 NA and collection policies a discussion of how the Wanager montris needs are to be addressed.